weixiao-lu/weixiao-lu.github.io/_pages/about.md

 ## Research

+- (joint with Ryan Chen and Wei Zhang) Faltings heights and the subleading terms of adjoint L-functions, in preparation

+- (joint with Guodong Xi, with an appendix by Zeyu Wang)[On the relative Langlands duality for Sp_2n\GL_2n+1](https://weixiao-lu.github.io/files/On_the_reltaive_Langlands_duality_for_Sp2nGL_2n+1.pdf)

+- [On the geometric side of the Jacquet-Rallis RTF](https://arxiv.org/abs/2407.14952), preprint

 - (joint with Paul Boisseau and Hang Xue) [The global Gan-Gross-Prasad conjecture for Fourier-Jacobi periods on unitary groups](https://arxiv.org/abs/2404.07342), preprint

-- [On the geometric side of the Jacquet-Rallis RTF](https://arxiv.org/abs/2407.14952), preprint

-- (joint with Ryan Chen and Wei Zhang) Faltings heights and the subleading terms of adjoint L-functions, in preparation

 ## Notes